Introduction

 As noted before, each device that can access the internet, a network, or a sub-network has to have an IP address to interact with whatever network it is a part of and access external networks.
 This is your Controller IP – your controller’s “home address".

-On the other side of the coin, any device attempting to connect to a website must first know the IP address of that website.
-This is the Server IP Address – the “name” of the device or website you are trying to connect to.
+Any device attempting to connect directly to a website must first know the IP address of that website.
+This is the Server IP Address – the home address of the device or website you are trying to connect to.

 - The term Server is used very broadly in networking terminology, and can mean anything from the physical computers that store website data, to the IP addresses of individual websites.

 - When attempting to connect to a Server Address, you should not change the Controller IP in any way.
-This would be like trying to send a letter to Chicago by changing your name to “Chicago”.
+This would be like trying to get to Chicago by changing your name to “Chicago”.

 The occasions where you would need to change any adapter’s settings are rare.
 We recommended that you consult with the ChronoTrack Support Team before attempting any changes to Adapter Settings.